-The red-breasted nuthatch, which generally prefers coniferous trees, is the most common in North America.
-The white-breasted nuthatch likes hardwoods.
-Brown-headed nuthatches live in pine forests of the Southeast and pygmy in the pines of the Western US.
+The Red-breasted nuthatch, which generally prefers coniferous trees, is the most common in North America, while the Brown-headed nuthatches live in pine forests of the Southeast.

-Meanwhile, the white-breasted nuthatch, a resident of well-treed backyards and deciduous woods, is the most famous member of the family.
-The white-breasted nuthatch is the largest of its kind, measuring nearly 6.5 inches in length.
+Meanwhile, the White-breasted nuthatch, a resident of well-treed backyards and deciduous woods, is the most famous member of the family.
+This nuthatch is the largest of its kind, measuring nearly 6.5 inches in length.
 Males are gray on their backs with black caps and white underbellies.

 The bird that hangs upside down on a bird feeder is most likely a nuthatch.
 Nuthatches are attracted to bird feeders that offer sunflower seeds, nuts, or suet.